Pankshin: Religion

-The predominantly populated church is the Cocin.
-Other churches include the Roman Catholic Church, Baptist, Evangelical Church Winning All, Anglican church, Deeper Life Bible Church, Foursquare Gospel Church, Assemblies of God, The Redeemed Christian church of God, Living faith, Christ Apostolic Church, Christ Embassy etc.
+The predominantly populated church is the Roman Catholic church.
+Other churches include the Church of Christ in nations, Baptist, Evangelical Church Winning All, Anglican church, Deeper Life Bible Church, Foursquare Gospel Church, Assemblies of God, The Redeemed Christian church of God, Living faith, Christ Apostolic Church, Christ Embassy etc.

 Financial institutions

 There are four banks currently in Pankshin: UBA opposite NCCF family house, Unity bank, Bank of Agriculture and Union bank of Nigeria.

 With the increase in number of students in the institutions, Pankshin will need more banks.

 Climate

 In Pankshin, the wet season is muggy and overcast, the dry season is partially cloudy, and it is warm year round.
-Over the course of the year, the temperature normally swings between 54°F to 90°F and is rarely below 49°F or above 95°F.
+Over the course of the year, the temperature normally swings between 54 F to 90 F and is rarely below 49 F or above 35 C.

-AverageTemperature
+Temperature

-With an average daily high temperature above 87°F, the 2.5-month hot season runs from February 5 to April 22.
-March is the hottest month of the year in Pankshin, with an average high temperature of 90°F and low temperature of 64°F. With an average daily high temperature below 77°F, the cool season spans 3.5 months, from June 30 to October 14.
-With an average low temperature of 62°F and high temperature of 74°F, August is the coldest month of the year in Pankshin.
+With an average daily high temperature above 87 F, the 2.5-month hot season runs from February 5 to April 22.
+March is the hottest month of the year in Pankshin, with an average high temperature of 90 F and low temperature of 64 F. With an average daily high temperature below 77 F, the cool season spans 3.5 months, from June 30 to October 14.
+With an average low temperature of 62 F and high temperature of 74 F, August is the coldest month of the year in Pankshin.